jcoopertech/sACNtoArtNet/README.md

 ## Please Note:
 It is necessary to run Python 3.6 or later for the script to run!

+# Installation:
+Download or clone the repository.
+Run **main.py** Thats it.

+The script will print out the type of received packet.
+Edit **socket_settings.py** to change the input universes (*universe_min* and *universe_max*) or the IP addresses to listen and send to.
+Please note: sACNtoArtNet will automatically bind to the needed multicast addresses for the universes between *universe_min* and *universe_max*.

 # Currently working features:
 - Convert sACN to ArtNet
+- Answer to ArtPoll packets

 # Work in progress:
 - Convert ArtNet to sACN